012013 HGTV Dream Home Setting: Kiawah Island, South Carolina

 The Dream Home's Garage and Playroom:

-The garage offers space for two vehicles, plus a ton of storage for sporting equipment and kayaks, as well as for all the stuff every family likes to store in a roomy garage.
+The garage offers space for two vehicles, plus a ton of storage for sporting equipment, kayaks, and more.

-The playroom makes a great "man cave" with room for a ping pong table, lounge chairs, day beds, and more.
+The playroom isn't just for little kids.
+It also makes a great "man cave" with room for a ping pong table, lounge chairs, day beds, and more.

 The front yard of the Dream Home overlooks the island's marshlands.
 The HGTV worked to save existing vegetation like looming oaks and palmettos, which add beauty to the property.